John Wheatley

 John Wheatley (19 May 1869 – 12 May 1930) was a Scottish socialist politician.
 He was a prominent figure of the Red Clydeside era.

-Early life and career
+Early life

 Wheatley was born to Thomas and Johanna Wheatley in Bonmahon, County Waterford, Ireland.
-In 1876 the family moved to Braehead, Lanarkshire in Scotland.
-Initially—as his father had done in Ireland—he worked as a miner in the Baillieston district.
-After that he worked briefly as a publican.
+In 1876 the family moved to Bargeddie, near Baillieston, Lanarkshire in Scotland.
+His father found work as a miner in the local coalfield, however his family lived in grinding poverty, with him, his parents and his seven brothers and sisters living in a single room cottage without drainage or running water.
+Wheatley did well at school, but at the age of 11, he joined his father working as a miner, which he did for the next twelve years.
+After that he worked briefly as a shop assistant and then as a publican.

+In 1896 he married Mary Meechan, a domestic servant.
+He then moved to Shettleston, on the eastern edge of Glasgow, where he ran a grocery business with his brother Patrick, until the business closed in 1901.
+He then found work collecting advertising copy for the Glasgow Observer.